Central Plains Library System Book Sets

 Eagle Blue by Michael D’Orso — 12 copies

 Eagle Blue follows the Fort Yukon Eagles, winners of six regional championships in a row, through the course of an entire 28-game season, from their first day of practice in late November to the Alaska State Championship Tournament in March.
 With insight, frankness, and compassion, Michael D’Orso climbs into the lives of these fourteen boys, their families, and their coach, shadowing them through an Arctic winter of fifty-below-zero temperatures and near-round-the-clock darkness as the Eagles criss-cross Alaska in pursuit of their-and their village’s-dream.

-Ella Enchanted by Gail Carson Levine – 15 copies
+Ella Enchanted by Gail Carson Levine — 10 copies (Grades 3-7)

 At her birth, Ella of Frell receives a foolish fairy’s gift—the “gift” of obedience.
 Ella must obey any order, whether it’s to hop on one foot for a day and a half, or to chop off her own head!
 But strong-willed Ella does not accept her fate…Against a bold backdrop of princes, ogres, giants, wicked stepsisters, and fairy godmothers, Ella goes on a quest to break the curse forever.